Currently, there is no waiting list for WCCC.

 - Income-eligible families who have a child with special needs.

-- Families that received Working Connection Child Care or Seasonal Child Care within thirty days of application.
+- Families who received Working Connection Child Care or Seasonal Child Care within the past 30 days, had their case closed, and are reapplying.

 In the event of a wait list, eligible families within these groups would be prioritized to receive benefits while other eligible families would be subject to the wait list.
-The Department of Social and Health Services (DSHS) would keep a wait list of families who apply.
+DCYF would keep a wait list of families who apply.
 Families would be notified by mail when there are openings in the program

 In the event of a wait list, what happens if I am eligible but not in one of the priority groups?